-Boost provides free peer-reviewed portable C++ source libraries
+Boost for Linux provides free peer-reviewed portable C++ source libraries

-Boost provides free portable peer-reviewed C++ libraries.
+Boost for Linux provides free portable peer-reviewed C++ libraries.
 The emphasis is on portable libraries which work well with the C++ Standard Library.

 We emphasize libraries that work well with the C++ Standard Library.
 Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.
 The Boost license encourages both commercial and non-commercial use.